Batman Petrolspor: Stadium

-The club plays its home matches at Batman Arena.
-The stadium seats 15,000 spectators and is covered by grass.
+The club plays its home matches at Batman Stadium.
+The stadium seats 15,000 spectators.
 The club previously played its home matches at the 16 Mayıs Stadium.

 Noted players

 Batman Petrolspor have produced Orhan Kapucu, a Batman native, and Ozan İpek, both capped by the Turkey national football team.
 Kapucu went on to play for several clubs, most notably Fenerbahçe.
 He earned his solitary cap in a Euro 1988 qualifying match against Northern Ireland on 12 November 1986. İpek currently plays for Bursaspor, winning the 2009-10 Süper Lig.
 He earned his first cap for the Turkey national football team in a friendly match against Honduras on 3 March 2010.